 Ensuring Proper Classification in Both the U.S. and New Market

-While a U.S.-based company may wish to engage with an individual in its new market as a contractor for short-term work and classification as such for U.S. tax purposes, it’s important to consider both U.S. and in-country tax laws to avoid misclassification—and improper tax reporting.
+While a U.S.-based company may wish to engage with an individual in its new market as an independent contractor for short-term work and classification as such for U.S. tax purposes, it’s important to consider both U.S. and in-country tax laws to avoid misclassification—and improper tax reporting.
 For the U.S. company, listing a worker as a contractor involves identifying the employee as a non-U.S. citizen or resident, that all work will take place in the worker’s country of origin, and that the worker will not come to the U.S. This involves the company filing a Form W-8BEN.

 A Form W-8BEN should be completed by the contractor to document their status as a foreign worker or entity.
 Employers can rely on the information listed in the form to determine proper tax reporting and withholdings.
 If, however, the worker lists incorrect or misleading information, the company is not liable for any tax obligations that were not met.